OmegaWeaponDev/OmegaVision/README.md

 ## **Support**

-Everyone makes mistakes, there will be times when you may come accross a bug or an issue with the plugin that needs to be resolved.
+Everyone makes mistakes, there will be times when you may come across a bug, or an issue with the plugin that needs to be resolved.
 I currently have 3 amazing ways that you are able to recieve support for all of my plugins.

 ### SpigotMC Forums:

-If you would like to recieve support via the SpigotMC Forums you are more than welcome to leave a message at: https://www.spigotmc.org/threads/omegavision.405434/ and wait for myself or some one else to help you out!
+If you would like to receive support via the SpigotMC Forums you are more than welcome to leave a message at: https://www.spigotmc.org/threads/omegavision.405434/ and wait for myself or some one else to help you out!

 ### GitHub:

-If you feel more comfortable leaving an issue on github to recieve help for your issue than you're more than welcome to check out the OmegaVision Repo on github and leave an Issue and i'll get to it at the earliest chance I get. https://github.com/OmegaWeaponDev/OmegaVision/issues
+If you feel more comfortable leaving an issue on github to receive help for your issue than you're more than welcome to check out the OmegaVision Repo on github and leave an Issue and i'll get to it at the earliest chance I get. https://github.com/OmegaWeaponDev/OmegaVision/issues

 ### Discord:

-I have been busy working on an amazing discord server that you are more than welcome to join and recieve some direct support from myself or others in the community that also use my plugins.
+I have been busy working on an amazing discord server that you are more than welcome to join and receive some direct support from myself or others in the community that also use my plugins.

 You can join this discord server here: https://discord.gg/9nZTPcp